railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Click the `star` in the web version to quickly create a shortcut for a screen you often use,

 * When you perform an action in List view in the web version, (i.e. change the status of a lead), OpenERP will display a bar containing information about this change.
-You can click the link to open the lead concerned.
+You can click the link to open the lead concerned,

+* Updated configuration wizard to install new features using OpenERP modules in user friendly way.

 Business Application-related Features
 =====================================